KaseQuark/typicalc-fork/README.md

 ### Running tests
 To run the unit tests and checkstyle: `mvn test`.

-To run the integration tests: `mvn integration-test` (note that due to OS platform differences, it is unlikely that you will get a 100% match on the first attempt.)
+To run the integration tests: `mvn integration-test` (note that the screenshots are outdated, so the tests will fail..).

 ## Technical documentation
 Documentation on the application is contained in this file and the Javadocs in each source file.